 - Garlic – Adds flavor to the beef.

 - French fries – I chose to use frozen French fries because I didn’t want to fry my own potatoes.
 I used Oreida’s frozen french fries.

 - Cilantro – Adds freshness to the dish.

 - Lemon – Adds brightness to the dish.
 Lemon is traditionally not served along side lomo saltado, but I had a few extra lemons so I decided to squeeze some lemon juice on top.
 I ended up really liking it!
 Highly recommend doing this.

 Making my version of lomo saltado

 First prepare your fries according to the package instructions.
 I used frozen fries because I didn’t want to fry my own potatoes.
 Set aside.
 Next marinate your beef sirloin.
 Combine soy sauce, rice wine vinegar, salt, pepper, and cumin into a bowl.
 Add the beef sirloin and marinate for 10 minutes.
-After the beef has marinated for 10 minutes, heat 1 tablespoon of olive oil over medium high heat.
+After the beef has marinated for 10 minutes, heat 1 tablespoon of olive oil over high heat.
 Add the beef sirloin and cook for 2-3 minutes on each side until browned.
 Add the red onions, aji amarillo paste, beef base, tomatoes, and garlic.
 Cook for 1-2 minutes.
 Add the fries and cook for ~1 minute.
 Remove from the heat.
 Garnish with minced cilantro and serve over rice.
 Optional: squeeze some lemon over the top before serving.